Gloridust/ygeeker/src/pages/support/clipmemo/policy/term-of-use.md

 ## 8. Contact Information

-For any questions about these Terms, please contact us at yungeeker@rene.wang.
+For any questions about these Terms, please contact us at YGeeker@rene.wang.